puentesarrin/physalis/README.rst

 Physalis
 ********

-Physalis is a e-mail notifier using feeds and customizable user settings.
+Physalis is a e-mail notifier using entries and customizable user settings.

 Workflow